iliavatafov/Softuni-Web-Development/README.md

 <h1 align="center"><i>SoftUni JS Web Development</i></h1>

-<p align="center">In this repo you can find the full history of my training at SoftUni.
-So far I have completed the following courses - JS Basics, JS Fundamentals, JS Advanced, JS Applications, HTML & CSS and ReactJS.
-I am currently developing my portfolio, and from January I am starting a new course related to JS Back-End.
+<p align="center">As a motivated learner at SoftUni, I have honed my skills in a range of cutting-edge technologies, including JavaScript, HTML & CSS, and ReactJS.
+My extensive portfolio showcases the depth of my knowledge and the results of my hard work.
+I am now poised to take on the challenges of a new course in JS Back-End, and I am eager to continue my journey of professional growth and development.
 </p>

 <br/>